 - We promote soil health by producing over 100 cubic yards of compost annually from food waste, shredded leaves, wood chips and biochar.
 And we minimize soil erosion through the use of cover crops, drip irrigation and buffer zones.

-- Our produce and hops are locally grown, which means short “food miles” to market and local brewers to ensure our offerings are as fresh as possible.
+- Our products are locally grown, which means short “food miles” to markets and producers to ensure our offerings are as fresh as possible.

 Little Miami Farms is committed to supporting our community.

 - We support education on agriculture in our schools and host educational events on our farm to support The Ohio State University Extension

 - We support The Ohio State University, the University of Dayton and Central State University research programs on our farm

 - We are proud members and are actively involved with the Greene County Farm Bureau, the Greene County Local Food Council, the Greene County Farm Forum, the Ohio Ecological Food and Farm Association and the Ohio Hop Growers Guild